sandialabs/Gulliver/docs/Stringification.rst

 Stringification
 ###############

 What can be better than making byte arrays slightly more human readable!?
 We provide a number of ways to format a byte array that will hopefully meet your needs.
-Because ``byte[]`` don't implement ``IFormattable`` you have to be explicit about calling ``ByteArrayUtils.ToString`` and cannot rely on  string interpolation or ``string.Format`` and the typical format provider.
+Because ``byte[]`` doesn't implement ``IFormattable`` you have to be explicit about calling ``ByteArrayUtils.ToString`` and cannot rely on  string interpolation or ``string.Format`` and the typical format provider.

 .. code-block:: c#